What is Tessl?

 Private workspaces: context for your own codebase

-Private tiles can define:
+Private context can define:

 Internal APIs and platform services